gr8tscott/gr8tscott.github.io/README.md

 Inundated with end of semester exams and projects, along with family events, requiring significant portions of time.

 **How can I make the process work better?**
-Planning a set time in the comming days to finalize my project.
+Planning a set time in the coming days to finalize my project.

 ## Week 10